 1 or more whole heads of garlic (use as many as you have/want)

-1-2 olive oil or and other flavourless oil (I used rapeseed oil)
+1-2 olive oil or any other flavourless oil (I used rapeseed oil)

 Peel the papery outer layer of the garlic and cut the head of the garlic about ½ inches.
 Place the garlic bulb on a foil paper, drizzle with olive oil and cover with the foil.

 Roast in the oven for 20-30 minutes or until garlic is very soft and lightly browned.
-Remove from oven and allow to cool.
+Remove from oven and allow roasted garlic to cool.

-Squeeze garlic out of its skin and Mash with a fork, add pinch of salt and use as desired.
+Squeeze garlic out of its skin with your hand or use a fork to remove it. when ready to use, mash roasted garlic with a fork, add a pinch of salt and use as desired.
 If you would be keeping the garlic for use later, add to a storage jar and cover with enough oil and use as desired.
 This roasted garlic would keep for about 2 to 3 weeks maximum.